 Advanced learner loans

-Whether or not you’re eligible for an advanced learner loan will depend on a range of factors, including whether or not you’ve had one in the past, as well as your nationality or residency status and the length of your course.
+Whether or not you’re eligible for an advanced learner loan will depend on a range of factors, including whether or not you’ve had one in the past (the maximum is four), as well as your nationality or residency status and the length of your course.

-If you want to find out more about advanced earner loans and whether or not you’re eligible for one, then head on over to the government page about them.
+If you want to find out more about advanced earner loans and whether or not you’re eligible for one, the government website has more information.

 4. Consider applying for grants, bursaries, and scholarships

-If you’re looking for ways to finance your education in later life, then it’s also worth having a look to see if there are any grants, bursaries, or scholarships available that you can take advantage of.
-Unlike loans, if you qualify for one of these, you won’t usually have to pay any of the money back.
+If you’re looking for ways to finance your education in later life, it’s also worth looking to see if you can take advantage of any grants, bursaries, or scholarships.
+Unlike loans, if you qualify for one of these, you won’t usually have to pay the money back.

 In most cases, grants and bursaries are offered to help underrepresented groups (such as people from low-income households or those with disabilities) excel in education – and they’re typically intended to help cover living expenses.
-The main difference between the two is that grants are usually offered by the government, charities, and other organisations, while bursaries are usually offered by universities, colleges, and potential employers.
+The main difference between the two is that grants are usually offered by charities, trusts, and other organisations, while universities, colleges, and potential employers typically provide bursaries.

 Scholarships, on the other hand, are typically offered by the same organisations as bursaries – the main differences being that they tend to be awarded to students because of academic excellence, and they usually cover tuition fees as well as some living expenses.